TaoZhong11/nBEST/README.md

 # New features and updates :star:
 12/7/2023: **Subcortical segmentation now only requires T1w!** 🐒 \
-Now using the complete nBEST pipeline to process raw T1w images, the series of labels generated will include subcortical structures in the ```brain_subcortical``` folder.
+Now using the nBEST pipeline to process raw T1w images, the generated labels will include subcortical structures in the ```brain_subcortical``` folder.
 Currently only works on macaque and has not been verified on other species.

 11/20/2023: **Subcortical structures based on T1w and T2w images** 🐒 \
 nBEST now can provide the segmentation of subcortical structures for macaques, requiring both T1w and T2w images as input.
 See the details and instructions [here](Subcortical.md).